Gave Up

 "Gave Up" is a song by American industrial rock band Nine Inch Nails.
 Written by frontman Trent Reznor and co-produced by Flood, the song serves as the sixth track of Nine Inch Nails' 1992 EP, Broken.
 The song is noted for its multiple music videos and became a concert favorite during the band's live performances.
-The video, which features Marilyn Manson, was filmed at 10050 Cielo Drive, the house where Sharon Tate was murdered by members of the Manson Family.
+The video, which features Marilyn Manson and Richard Patrick “Filter” was filmed at 10050 Cielo Drive, the house where Sharon Tate was murdered by members of the Manson Family.

 Music and lyrics

 The song is noted for its aggressive tone, fast tempo and heavier use of guitars, in contrast to Reznor's previous dance-oriented songs from the album Pretty Hate Machine.
 The song also features prominent use of Mellotron MKIV, which was previously owned by the Beatles' deceased frontman John Lennon.
 Robotic vocal effects are also present in the song.

 Lyrically, the song addresses the themes of isolation, belongingness, self-hatred and agony.
 Reznor's angst-filled lyrics in this song, such as "After everything I've done I hate myself for what I've become" was regarded as a solidification of his status as "the dark lord of doom."